Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Proton pump inhibitors

-Regularly taking PPI medicines for longer than recommended for heartburn (usually up to 8 weeks) can increase your risk of side effects.
-A lot of people take heartburn medicines when they don’t need to.
+Taking PPI medicines for longer than recommended for heartburn (usually more than 8 weeks) can increase your risk of side effects.
+Many people take heartburn medicine even when they don’t really need it.
 They also take them for too long.

-Some people can take these medicines occasionally, when they have symptoms.
-You should work with your doctor to take the lowest dose of medicine needed to control your symptoms.
+Some people can take these medicines occasionally, just when they have symptoms.
+You should talk to your doctor about taking the lowest dose of medicine needed to control your symptoms.

 Talk to your doctor about any medicines you are taking for reflux or heartburn to see if it is safe to reduce or stop them.